kubernetes-sigs/vsphere-csi-driver/docs/book/compatiblity_matrix.md

 Refer to [upgrade support matrix](upgrade_support_matrix.md) to learn about upgrade support.

 Refer to [feature matrix](supported_features_matrix.md) to learn about features added to the vSphere CSI 2.0 driver.

+Note: vSphere CSI driver is not supported on Windows based vCenter.